holylander/manage-sharepoint-pnp-powershell/README.md

 Please browse to find out more ;)
 PS: Function details are described over the folders readme.

+## Prerequisites

+- In order to generate the Cmdlet help you need to have the Windows Management Framework v4.0 installed, which you can download from [http://www.microsoft.com/en-us/download/details.aspx?id=40855]([https://link](http://www.microsoft.com/en-us/download/details.aspx?id=40855)).
+- You will need to have installed the Sharepoint PnP-powershell module.

 ** uses latest sharepoint pnp-powershell module
 ** you can import these libraries so you can use them somewhere else